magicmatatjahu/adi/README.md

 - Add `useCustom` provider... - it's not needed - we can create the custom Wrapper like `UseProvider()` with provider shape
 - Ability to request injection from a specific parent injector - https://github.com/angular/angular/issues/40974 // SkipSelf() wrapper can have option to pass the specific reference to the parent injector - implemented by SkipSelf wrapper
 - Reuse the wrappers in the Decorate wrappers - in other words, pass the defined wrappers for decorated injection before `Skip(value)` wrapper - fixed by `Delegate` wrapper
+- Add Custom metadata reader - https://github.com/inversify/InversifyJS/blob/master/wiki/middleware.md#custom-metadata-reader - implemented by `provider` static property
+- Override injectable options in the `useClass` provider case - scope is overrided if can be and annotations are merged